16 – 19 Bursary Scheme

 To be eligible to receive a bursary the student must be aged under 19 on 31st August in the academic year in which they start their programme of study and must satisfy EFA residency criteria (full details on request).

 To continue to receive a bursary the student must satisfy the conditions set out in the 16-19 Bursary contract.

 All payments will be made via BACS transfer only to a student’s bank account.
 No cash payments will be made.

 Payments will normally be made on the first day of each half term provided the student has met the criteria specified in the 16-19 bursary contract during the previous half term.
-Where the conditions of the contract have not been met the school may withhold payment for the forthcoming half term period.
+Where the conditions of the contract have not been met the school may withhold or adjust the payment amount.